 Apples promise peace

-Apples have always been associated with peace, health and harmony at home.
+Apples have always associate with peace, health and harmony at home.
 One of the reasons for this is that in Chinese the word “apple” sounds like the word “peace”.
-Red apples are considered very auspicious and more attractive, although green and golden/yellow apples are also widely used due to their color characteristics.
+Red apples consider very auspicious and more attractive, although green and golden/yellow apples also widely use due to their color characteristics.

 Orange symbolizes purity and freshness